 Changes to the ACCA always freak students out but don’t panic.
 ACCA session CBEs are a very different exam format, but one you’ll ultimately much prefer.
 They’re a more intuitive, familiar, comfortable way to sit exams and use the same tools and technologies you’ll use day-to-day in your career.

-At LearnSignal, we have just launched our specialist CBE platform to help you prepare for these new exams and we’re the only learning provider to offer unlimited free constructed response CBE practice questions for our students.
+At learnsignal, we are the only learning provider to offer unlimited free constructed response CBE practice questions for our students.